theilluminatus/litapp/README.md

 ### Releasing

-When releasing a new version you should update the version number in /providers/globals.ts and update the .json file on the remote server accordingly.
+When releasing a new version you should update the version number in `/providers/globals.ts` and update `/app.json`, `/package.json` and `/config.xml`.